Brent Pry: Georgia Southern

 While serving as defensive coordinator at Georgia Southern in 2010, Pry's Eagles finished ninth in total defense (286.93), 11th in scoring defense (18.47) and 11th in passing defense (159.93).
-His defensive unit helped the Eagles to a 10-5 overall record, that included a win over No. 1 Appalachian State and an appearance in the NCAA FCS semifinals.
+His defensive unit helped the Eagles to a 10–5 overall record, that included a win over No. 1 Appalachian State and an appearance in the NCAA FCS semifinals.
 It also included a 31–15 victory over William & Mary in the second round of playoffs, that pitted Pry against future coaching mates Bob Shoop (DC) and David Corley Jr.(QBs).

 Vanderbilt

-On January 31, 2011, Pry was announced as the Co-Defensive Coordinator and Linebackers coach at Vanderbilt.
-In his first season, Pry helped coach Senior linebacker Chris Marve to a place on the Second Team All-SEC squad as Vanderbilt finished the regular season 6-6.
+On January 31, 2011, Pry was announced as the co-defensive coordinator and linebackers coach at Vanderbilt.
+In his first season, Pry helped coach senior linebacker Chris Marve to a place on the Second Team All-SEC squad as Vanderbilt finished the regular season 6–6.
 Against Tennessee, linebacker Archie Barnes returned a Tyler Bray interception 100 yards for a touchdown.

-The 2012 season saw Vanderbilt finish with 9 wins, including a 7 game winning streak to end the season.
-Standout defensive performances included a 40-0 victory at Kentucky and 23 point victory over Tennessee.
-Other SEC wins in 2012 included Auburn, at Missouri, and at Ole Miss, finishing with a 5-3 record in conference and #23 national ranking.
-Vanderbilt won the 2012 Music City Bowl over NC State 38-24.
+The 2012 season saw Vanderbilt finish with 9 wins, including a 7-game winning streak to end the season.
+Standout defensive performances included a 40–0 victory at Kentucky and 23 point victory over Tennessee.
+Other SEC wins in 2012 included Auburn, at Missouri, and at Ole Miss, finishing with a 5–3 record in conference and #23 national ranking.
+Vanderbilt won the 2012 Music City Bowl over NC State 38–24.

-The 2013 team finished with another 9-4 record, including wins over #15 Georgia, at Florida, and at Tennessee.
-Despite a 8-4 regular season record, Vanderbilt was placed in the 2014 BBVA Compass Bowl where they defeated Houston 41-24.
+The 2013 team finished with another 9–4 record, including wins over #15 Georgia, at Florida, and at Tennessee.
+Despite a 8–4 regular season record, Vanderbilt was placed in the 2014 BBVA Compass Bowl where they defeated Houston 41–24.
 Once again, Vanderbilt finished the season ranked at #24.

-While at Vanderbilt, Pry was instrumental in recruiting future NFL linebacker standouts Stephen Weatherly, Oren Burks, and 2016 All American Zach Cunningham to Nashville.
-Pry also joins former Vanderbilt defensive coaches Bill Parcells, Perry Fewell, Phillip Fulmer, and Buddy Ryan who served as head coaches at major NCAA programs or in the NFL after spending time at Vanderbilt.
+While at Vanderbilt, Pry was instrumental in recruiting future NFL linebacker standouts Stephen Weatherly, Oren Burks, and 2016 All-American Zach Cunningham to Nashville.
+Pry also joined former Vanderbilt defensive coaches Bill Parcells, Perry Fewell, Phillip Fulmer, and Buddy Ryan who served as head coaches at major NCAA programs or in the NFL after spending time at Vanderbilt.